mattwigway/MissingLinks.jl/docs/src/quickstart.md

 # Quickstart

 In this page, we will quickly work through the Julia code necessary to load a network dataset, assign weights to it, and identify and score missing links.
-I recommend running this code in an interactive, notebook style environment; I use [Quarto](https://quarto.org) and [Visual Studio Code](https://code.visualstudio.com/).
-More details about all of the functions from the MissingLinks package that are used herein are available in the [API Documentation](@ref).
 To run the code, you'll need to [install a recent version of Julia](https://julialang.org/install/).

+I recommend running this code in an interactive, notebook style environment; I use [Quarto](https://quarto.org) and [Visual Studio Code](https://code.visualstudio.com/) with the [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) and [Quarto](https://marketplace.visualstudio.com/items?itemName=quarto.quarto) extensions.
+More details about all of the functions from the MissingLinks package are available in the [API Documentation](@ref).

 ## Load packages